P0011 KIA - 'A' Camshaft Position Timing Over-Advanced Or System Performance Bank 1

 - Engine mechanical problems

-This bulletin provides information related to the Oil Control Valve (OCV) used in Constant Variable Valve Timing (CVVT).
-If at any time the OCV is suspected as a cause of rough idling, poor acceleration, camshaft timing misalignment-related trouble codes, misfire-related trouble codes.
+The bulletin provides information on how to inspect and diagnose problems related to the Oil Control Valve (OCV) used in Constant Variable Valve Timing (CVVT), if at any time the OCV is suspected as the caused of rough idling, poor acceleration, camshaft timing misalignment-related trouble codes, misfire-related trouble codes.

 Bulletin: Kia Constant Variable Valve Timing Oil Control Valve Inspection